sql-machine-learning/elasticdl/docs/designs/data_transform.md

 FROM data_table;
 ```

+*Note: If we assign COUNT(DISTINCT(x)) as hash_bucket_size, the conflict ratio is high - about 40%.
+So we multiply it with a factor `3` here.
+And the factor is tunable here.*

 #### Derive the parameters of TransformOP from DAG Walkthrough

 Some parameters of TransformOP can't be gotten from data analysis.
 For example, `Embedding` needs the parameter `input_dimension`, it's equals to `num_buckets` attribute of `CONCAT` which is the dependency of `Embedding`.